Away from the Podium and Off to the Balcony: William Ury Discusses the Debt Ceiling Negotiations Facing Obama and US Congressional Republicans

 In our FREE special report from the Program on Negotiation at Harvard Law School - The New Conflict Management: Effective Conflict Resolution Strategies to Avoid Litigation – renowned negotiation experts uncover unconventional approaches to conflict management that can turn adversaries into partners.

-Many of the dynamics in these kinds of negotiations are the byproducts of emotion, anger, frustration, and feelings of betrayal.
-In all negotiations, William Ury advises us that, “key [in negotiation] is to distinguish between the people and the merits.
-It doesn’t always have to be so personal.
-Both sides need to take a deep breath, keep their eye on the prize, and focus on what will serve their party and the needs of the nation.”
+In negotiations of all kinds, Ury argues, “the key is to distinguish between the people and the merits.
+It doesn’t always have to be so personal.”
+Both sides, he said, need to take a breath, step back, and focus on outcomes that serve not only their party, but the broader needs of the nation.

 Dr. Ury calls this method ‘going to the balcony,’ where one steps back from the ongoing negotiation, assesses the situation and develops an objective view of it.